Manuden

 Manuden is a village and civil parish in the Uttlesford district of Essex, England.
-It is located around 3+1/2 mi north of Bishop's Stortford, in the neighbouring county of Hertfordshire, and around 8 mi south-west of Saffron Walden.
-The village has its own parish council.
+It is located around 3+1/2 mi north of Bishop's Stortford, its post town, which is in the neighbouring county of Hertfordshire, and around 8 mi south-west of Saffron Walden.
+It has a parish council.
+At the 2021 census the parish had a population of 721.

 Manuden is mentioned in the Domesday Book of 1086 as one of the settlements within Clavering hundred.

 Part of Manuden is designated as a conservation area, with several listed buildings in and around the village.

 The local church is St Mary the Virgin.
 A tablet within the church commemorates the Jacobean statesman and diplomat William Wade, who spent his retirement at Battles Hall in the village, and is buried in the church.

 There is a primary school in the village.
 In 2010, Manuden County Primary School topped the league table for English schools at KS2 with all pupils attaining level 5 in both English and maths.

 There are several active village organisations, including a local history society, junior football club and a cricket club.